brazdil/cryptosms-clojure/README.md

 Compilation
 -----------

-Please note that these instructions assume that you have the Android tools and `lein` in your $PATH.
-If not, you will have to change the commands accordingly.
+Please note that these instructions assume that you have folders containing the Android tools and `lein` in your $PATH.
+If not, you will have to change the commands accordingly, or change your $PATH environment variable.

 Start by downloading the source code from GitHub: